lukinoe/LSTM-CharNet/README.md

 # LSTM_for_TextGeneration

 Text Generation LSTM Network, coded from scratch with pytorch.
-Training on Trump Speeches.
+Training on Trump speeches.